OntoUML/ontouml-models/README.md

 Please cite the OntoUML/UFO Catalog as:

 *Barcelos, P. P. F., Sales, T. P., Fumagalli, M., Fonseca, C. M., Sousa, I. V., Romanenko, E., Kritz, J., & Guizzardi, G.* (2022). **A FAIR Model Catalog for Ontology-Driven Conceptual Modeling Research**.
 41st International Conference Proceedings (ER 2022), 17-20 October 2022. <https://purl.org/ontouml-models/>

+For creating citations using different formats, refer to the [webpage of the paper's publisher](https://link.springer.com/chapter/10.1007/978-3-031-17995-2_1#citeas) for getting the paper's complete information.

+For obtaining the paper's complete BibTeX record, we recommend downloading this information on [the same webpage](https://citation-needed.springer.com/v2/references/10.1007/978-3-031-17995-2_1?format=bibtex&flavour=citation) or accessing it on the [DBLP BibTeX record](https://dblp.org/rec/conf/er/BarcelosSFFSRKG22.html?view=bibtex).

 <!--- Insert link to ER Paper as soon as it is on ResearchGate--->